prathamesh-sonpatki/golang-challenge/_posts/2015-02-01-Golang-Challenge-FAQ.md

 **What is the Go Challenge ?**

-* The Go Challenge is a monthly programming challenge for Go programmers (newbies included).
+* The Go Challenge is the world's first monthly programming challenge for Go programmers (newbies included).
 * **The Go Challenge is free and registration is not required**.
 * A new Go Challenge will be posted here on the **first day of each month** starting March 2015.
 * The challenge is open to individuals only.